jbowdre/harbor-appliance/README.md

-# Reference for building VMware Harbor Virtual Appliance (OVA) using Packer
+# Harbor OVA built with Packer
 Adapted from [William Lam's work](https://github.com/lamw/harbor-appliance) to:
 - Translate from JSON to HCL format
 - Migrate from the [`vmware-iso` builder](https://www.packer.io/plugins/builders/vmware/iso) to the[`vsphere-iso` one](https://www.packer.io/plugins/builders/vsphere/vsphere-iso) which
   - Leverages an API connection to vCenter instead of SSH connection to the host
   - Eliminates the need for the `/Net/GuestIPHack` advanced configuration for ESXi
   - Supports connecting the template VM to a dvPortGroup
+- Incorporate a lot of additional parameterization

 ## Requirements